ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 AURA

 **Image Description:**
-The image shows a man inspecting solar panels installed on a rooftop.
-The man is wearing sunglasses, a blue shirt with reflective stripes, black pants, brown boots, and a red glove on his right hand, which is touching the edge of one of the solar panels.
-The background includes green trees and some mechanical equipment, such as what appears to be air conditioning units.
-The sky above is partly cloudy.
+The image shows a man wearing sunglasses, a blue shirt with reflective stripes, black pants, and red gloves, kneeling on a rooftop while inspecting or adjusting a set of solar panels.
+The panels are tilted and span diagonally from the bottom left to the center of the image.
+Behind the man, there are two air conditioning units or similar equipment on the rooftop.
+Green trees and a partly cloudy sky form the background.
+There is no visible text in the image.

-There is no visible text in this image.
-The layout captures the man on the right side, engaging closely with the solar panels that occupy the left and central part of the composition.
-This photo likely represents activities related to renewable energy or solar power maintenance and installation in the context of an annual development report.
+Key elements:
+- Man wearing protective gloves and sunglasses, engaged with the solar panels.
+- Tilted solar panels on a rooftop.
+- Air conditioning units on the rooftop.
+- Trees and sky in the background.
+- White rooftop with some dirt or patches.

+The image captures an aspect of solar energy technology and maintenance, suitable for illustrating development or sustainability efforts in an annual development report.
 ```
 ![Image 4](images/2023TrustFundAnnualReports_p19_img4.jpeg)